-Eczema is best understood as a group of skin conditions that have similar types of inflammation including redness, scale, and blisters.
+Eczema is best understood as a group of skin conditions that have similar types of inflammation including dry skin, redness, scale, and blisters.
 For many people the itch precedes the rash and inflammation.
 This is why it is said that eczema is the “the itch that rashes.”
 Scratching the skin leads to inflammation.

 Before I saw Dr. Alban my eczema was out of control and getting worse every year.
 I tried all western forms of therapy including steroid cream after steroid cream.
 But after one month of visits with Dr. Alban, between the acupuncture therapy and the supplemental herbs he suggested the eczema not only cleared up but has since yet to return.

 Traditionally, Chinese medicine called eczema the “wind of four crooks” referring to the eczema rashes on the inside of the elbows and knees which are the common locations of the condition (1).

 Chinese medicine uses the patterns of the natural world as metaphors to describe the inflammatory processes which are causing the eczema.
 This is a very important differentiation because the treatment for each type of eczema is very different.
 It is not enough to understand that a patient has eczema, the Chinese medicine practitioner must assess if the eczema is from heat, dampness, wind, and toxins, which are common causes of the condition.
 This differentiation will inform the herbal ingredients in the formula and the acupuncture points which are used.

 Chinese medicine therapy can bring about profound and lasting results even after the treatment has stopped.
 This is thought to be due to the immuno-regulatory effect of Chinese herbs.
 Rather than suppressing the immune function, Chinese herbs help to bring it back into a healthy state.